HDB_final_JPG

 Are you the proud owner of the Human Design 3/6 profile?
 Then I would like to inform you in this blog post about how your profile is made up and how you can use your profile to develop naturally in your professional life.
 Have fun reading!

 The profiles in Human Design are derived from the six lines of the basic structure of a hexagram from the I Ching, the Book of Changes (see illustration below).
 There are a total of 12 combinations of these lines that make up the profile.
-In your case, these are the two lines 3 and 6.
-In your Human Design Chart, you will also find your two lines as a number behind the dot on your conscious sun (personality) and your unconscious sun (design).
+For you, it’s lines 3 and 6.
+In your Human Design Chart, you’ll also find your two lines as numbers after the dot on your conscious sun (personality) and your unconscious sun (design).

 Profile 3/6 Human Design displayed as lines of the sun